teja-sonik/maglev-transport-physics/src/main.md

 #### 1.1.2 Introduction to Propulsion

 A train would not be what it is without some form of propulsion.
 The train needs to get from one place to another.
 There are a few ways how magnetic levitation trains can propel forward (or reverse - the same premise can be applied to slow the train down - known as magnetic braking).
 Maglev train systems, such as the ones in Japan, utilizing electrodynamic suspension, propel forward is using magnets on the side rails whose polarities are switched using an alternating current.
 Essentially, there are coils on the sides of the maglev train rails and magnets on the side of the train car.
 The magnets on the train car alternate in polarity.
 These coils have a current running through them, inducing an alternating polarity when the coils experience the changing magnetic field.
 These polarized coils then act as magnets due to the fact that a magnetic field is created.
 These coils react to the magnets on the sides of the trains.
 This illustrates the concept of propulsion in the electrodynamics suspension system (EDS - further discussed in the next section).
 These magnets in the side railing system alternate in polarity.
 The magnets on the train are then attracted to the magnets in front of them, and repelled from the magnets of opposite polarity behind them.
 As the train moves forward, towards the magnets it is attracted to (of opposite polarity) and away from the magnets it repels (of the same polarity), the magnets that the train car is attracted to is behind the car.
 To avoid an oscillating cycle of the car moving back and forth, an alternating current is then used to reverse the magnetic polarity of the coils on the side rails.
 The train can then continually be attracted to the magnets on the side of the rail in front of the car, thereby resulting in electromagnetic propulsion.
+This is illustrated in the figure below.

 **Figure 2: EDS Maglev Propulsion**